Vikrant7981/anomaly_detection/README.md

 Model file that is to be run is velc_model.py

 # anomaly_detection_simple_vae_lstm
-Here we have tried to implement the time series anomaly detection using VAE using where the encoder and decoder layers are simple forward directional LSTMs.
+Here we have tried to implement the time series anomaly detection using VAE using where the encoder and decoder layers are  Bi-directional LSTMs.

 Model file that is to be run is simple_vae_lstm_model.py